 Things to do nearby Slackgate

 Cycling is a popular pastime in this part of Cumbria.
 The Coast to Coast route passes the edge of the village and there are plenty of excellent bike rides in the area.
 The country lanes undulate for miles or you can cycle on the off road tracks in Greystoke Forest.
 Just beyond the outskirts of the forest are the diminutive heights of Naddle Crags, Eycott Hill and Berrier Hill.
 With an average height of 350m these are great little fells to scale for a picnic or to survey the view of the Lakeland fells beyond.
-Greystoke Cycle Café has an excellent on site workshop for running repairs.
-The owners also run very popular ‘quirky workshops’ throughout the year where you can learn anything from bike maintenance to the art of chicken wire sculptures!
-Why not find out if one coincides with your visit?

 Penrith is just a few miles away and is an attractive town with a good mixture of independent and high street shops as well as many places to eat.
 Penrith prides itself on its range of small independent shops, stocking everything from books to sweets.
 It has an artisan bakery, cake shop, and even its very own smokery!
 Look out for the adorable Devonshire Arcade, an original indoor Victorian shopping arcade in the centre of town, which is home to small boutiques and food retailers.
 Penrith holds farmers' markets on the third Tuesday of the month (between March and December) in Market Square and you can also find out about the town's history through the town trail.

-Should you be looking for a little indulgence, why not try the Spa at Rheged, just a ten minute drive from Greystoke?
+Should you be looking for a little indulgence, why not try the Spa at Rheged, just a ten minute drive away?
 Indeed, Rheged offers a range of activities including pottery workshops, exhibitions, a huge 3D cinema, an artisan food hall and restaurants.
 Another enjoyable place to potter around is the delightful Larch Cottage Nurseries in Melkinthorpe.
 This surprising little place is not only a lovely garden centre but has an excellent café too.
 All this with the decidedly marvellous feeling of being in an Italian garden!

-Greystoke is a wonderful base for fell walkers and cyclists alike.
+This area is a wonderful base for fell walkers and cyclists alike.
 The stunning Ullswater Valley offers a wealth of walking for all abilities from charming lowland rambles to more challenging hikes.
 Glenridding is the gateway to the mighty Helvellyn, England's third highest mountain.
 Or why not escape the 21st century and take a walk or a cycle ride on the eastern side of the lake to Martindale, a secluded valley that feels a million miles away from any kind of hustle and bustle?

 Another way of exploring the valley is aboard the wonderful Ullswater Steamers.
 You can admire the stunning scenery from the deck of one of their elegant heritage vessels as it winds its way around the four landing stages.
 You can even indulge in a drink from the on-board bar while you do!
 The steamers also open up a wide range of linear walks along the valley as you can easily catch one back to your starting point.
 Alternatively why not hire a rowing boat or Kayak and explore some of the secluded beaches and bays along the lake?
 Pack a picnic and find yourself a favourite spot!